 Preserving and expanding the supply of affordable housing is based on the rehabilitation and construction of single family and multifamily homes.
-In the Multifamily Housing Program, one newly constructed multifamily rental home development, 4600 Main/Light Rail Lofts, was completed during the program year, which allowed HCD to exceed its goal of the rehabilitation of rental units by 29 units.
+In the Multifamily Housing Program, one newly constructed multifamily rental home development, 4600 Main/Light Rail Lofts, was IDIS complete during the program year, which allowed HCD to exceed its goal of the rehabilitation of rental units by 29 units.
 Construction was complete on two other multifamily rental developments, Sunrise Lofts and Temenos Place, but were not completed in IDIS by the close of the program year.
 These are expected to be completed in PY 2024.
-The Home Repair Program fell short of its annual goal by 39% during PY 2023.
-This is largely due to procurement delays, and the Home Repair Program expects to meet or exceed its goal in PY 2024.
+The Home Repair Program fell short of its annual goal by about 23% during PY 2023.
+This is largely due to procurement issues, and the Home Repair Program expects to meet or exceed its goal in PY 2024.

 HCD allocates HOME funds to support Community Housing Development Organizations (CHDOs) in developing new homes for purchase for low- and moderate-income families.
-During PY 2023, the CHDO Single Family Development Program was expected to complete 12 homes, and HCD almost met this goal by building 10 homes, which will be reported as accomplishments in PY 2024 as closeout activities are finalized.
+During PY 2023, the CHDO Single Family Development Program was expected to complete 12 homes, and HCD almost met this goal by building 10 homes.
 Additionally, a NOFA was issued at the end of PY 2023 to begin development on a roughly 12-acre site to build new affordable single family homes, and HCD plans to meet its future goals in this area.